 Step 4: Clean the 3D Model

-*Note: If you’re using Water-Washable resin, please refer to our previous blog post.
-If you’re using any other Phrozen resin, follow the steps down below:
+If you are using Water-Washable resin, please refer to our previous blog post.
+For all other Phrozen resins, please follow the steps below:

 Clean your Models with an Ultrasonic Cleaner

 Make sure to prepare two basins and an Ultrasonic Cleaner with Phrozen Wash or 95% alcohol, IPA.
 Wash your 3D model in each basin and rinse for roughly 3 minutes.
 Then carefully place the 3D model into the Ultrasonic Cleaner and let it soak for 3 minutes.